Communicative Sciences & Disorders (CSCD-GE)

 CSCD-GE 2142 Professional Issues in Communicative Sciences & Disorders (1 Credit)

-Overview of the regulations & requirements for professional practice in the field of communicative sciences & disorders.
-Topics include the major contemporary issues related to employment as a clinician in various settings, including professional competencies, ethical issues, conflict resolution, decision-making & interdisciplinary collaboration.
+This course provides an overview of the regulations and requirements for professional practice in the field of communicative sciences and disorders.
+Students explore major contemporary issues related to employment as a clinician in various settings, including payment systems, billing, documentation, professional competencies, ethical issues, conflict resolution, decision-making, and interdisciplinary collaboration.

 Grading: Grad Steinhardt Graded